BlenderCharacters/6_Simple_Characters/README.md

 + Purpose of most modifiers
 + The modifier stack
 + Great workflow tip even if it isn't needed all the time

+### 10 Loop Cut and Slide
++ Loops are critical to speedy workflow
++ Exploration of where and when you can loop cut
++ Selecting Edge and Face loops